 So I took the test and was told my risk appetite is moderately aggressive.
 I initially invested in the fund recommended for my risk appetite.

 I made an initial investment of P100 just to see how it goes.
 After the buy was confirmed, which took three days, I saw the P100 turned into P99~.
-After receiving another P100 in my GCash account, though, I thought I’d put it in again.
+I put in another P100 soon after.